ezmsg-org/ezmsg/README.md

 (env) $ python -m pytest tests # Optionally, Perform tests
 ```

-Note that it is generally recommended to install poetry into it's own standalone venv via the `pipx` cli tool.
+Note that it is generally recommended to install poetry into its own standalone venv via the `pipx` cli tool.

 ## Documentation